weboko/aside/README.md

 Aside is public: open-source, forkable, modifiable.
 Sustainability comes through:

 - Meant to be free
-- Grants (public goods) no VC, no tokens
+- Grants (public goods), no VC, no tokens
 - Community forks
 - Use by privacy toolkits (bundled into broader offerings)